Safeguarding and Child Protection: Parents' Guide

 The designated lead responsible for safeguarding (the DSL) in the whole School and in the Early Years setting is Mrs Rosemary Cox, Head of Pre-Prep.
 In her absence, the Headmaster takes responsibility for safeguarding.

 They are trained in child protection, inter-agency working and the LSCB’s approach to Prevent duties.
-Their most recent specialist safeguarding training took place in March 2017 and xxx respectively.
+Their most recent specialist safeguarding training took place in March 2017 and Autumn 2018 respectively.
 Their training is updated every two years.

 The Headmaster is responsible for Safer Recruitment Policies; his most recent training took place in July 2014.

 All those who come into contact with children and families in their everyday work, including people who do not have a specific role in relation to child protection, have a duty to safeguard and promote the welfare of children.
 (Department of Health et al, 2003b, page 2, paragraph 1).
 The Governing Committee and School recognise the collective expertise of all staff in helping to shape and implement safeguarding policies and provide regular opportunities for that expertise to be shared.